 PJSC Gazprom (the “Company”) proposed that we assess the information disclosed in the Gazprom Group’s Sustainability Report 2021 (the “Report”) for alignment with stakeholder expectations, along with the quality of the Company’s response to the recommendations and proposals received from stakeholders during the Report preparation.

-We were given an opportunity to read the draft Report provided by the Company, ask questions and offer feedback during dedicated online Public Consultations.
+We read the draft Report provided by the Company, asked questions and offered feedback during dedicated online Public Consultations.
 In the course of the Public Consultations, we received the required comments and the table on how the Company took into account our recommendations and proposals.
 We provide assessment of the above information only.

 We are unaware of any facts that may compromise the reliability of information disclosed in the Report.
 Yet, it should be noted that reviewing the collection and analysis system for the reported information and its reliability is beyond the scope of this assessment.
 Besides, the assessment does not purport to confirm the extent of the Report compliance with any Russian and international reporting and/or operational standards.

 When assessing the Report, we expressed our opinion as independent experts, not representatives of the companies that employ us.
 We confirm our independence and objectivity in respect of the Report assessment.
 We did not receive any remuneration from the Company for taking part in the Public Consultations.

 The results of our work are presented in this Opinion issued following the Public Consultations.
 The Opinion contains judgements on which we have come to an agreement.
 The Company may use it for corporate and stakeholder communication purposes by publishing the original version without any changes.

 The Report presents the list of material topics jointly defined by the Company’s representatives and a wide range of stakeholders.
 We believe that the selected material topics reflect the key interests of stakeholders.